minus5/examples-services/README.md

 We have been using `consul-template` with various applications, both third party (*haproxy*, *nginx*, *nsq*, *keepalived*) and our custom (*Rails*, *Node*, ...).
 Within *Go* applications we use our [custom library](https://github.com/minus5/svckit/tree/master/dcy) that maintains constant connection with Consul without need for restarting the service.

-# Example 4: Containerization (Docker)
+## Example 4: Containerization (Docker)

-Adding new modules to the monolith application rarely has any impacts on the development environment or on the production infrastucture.
+Adding new modules to the monolith application rarely has any impact on the development environment or on the production infrastucture.
 We want be able to **instantiate new services** just as easily.
-That's what Docker is here for.
+That's what [Docker](https://www.docker.com/) is here for.

-In [example 4](https://github.com/minus5/examples-services/tree/master/04-docker) we setup our system infrastructure using [Docker](https://www.docker.com/).
+In [example 4](https://github.com/minus5/examples-services/tree/master/04-docker) we setup our system infrastructure using Docker.
 Each service gets its own Docker container with its own isolated OS and environment.
 Services are deployed to production by instantiating containers on docker hosts.

 Here are some basic terms from Docker ecosystem: